MarkEdit-app/MarkEdit/README.md

 It's recommended to override build settings by adding a `Local.xcconfig` file under the root folder, including code signing identity, development team, etc.

+> Note that you should always use the latest version of Xcode.

 ## Testing MarkEdit Locally

 Unit tests are run automatically by [GitHub actions](https://github.com/MarkEdit-app/MarkEdit/actions), you can also run them on your machine.